Fredeys/Glassdoor-Data-Scientist-Salary-Dataset/README.md

 ## Contributing

-We welcome contributions to improve this dataset!
+Your welcome contributions to improve this dataset!
 If you have suggestions for new features, find any issues, or have ideas for enhancements, please let us know by opening an issue on GitHub.
 If you're interested in contributing code changes, feel free to fork this repository and submit a pull request.
 Please ensure that your contributions adhere to our coding standards and include a clear description of the changes you've made.
 Together, we can make this dataset even more valuable for the data science community!